 OARC can develop new, or enhance features of existing, tools via a custom for-hire development contract.
 We can accept such work from either OARC Members, or other parties (subject to available resources).
 OARC Members will receive priority for such work, and at a discounted rate depending on their Membership tier.

 OARC also has various potential tool projects we would like to develop, subject to available funding.
 A list of these projects can be found on each software projects page on GitHub, see links below.

 If you are interested in having OARC do custom tool development work, please contact us at firstname.lastname@example.org, and we'll be happy to discuss your requirements.
 We'd also welcome patches to, contributions, or donations of relevant tool code.

-If you are looking for support of existing OARC tools, many of these have mailing lists hosted by OARC, and we recommend you post questions or requests for help on these in the first instance.
+If you are looking for support of existing OARC tools, we have a Mattermost channel for general support for all software at OARC Software and many of these also have mailing lists, and we recommend you post questions or requests for help on these in the first instance.
 For specific bug reports, we recommend raising these on the project's Github site.

 OARC's Open-Source Software Licensing Policy

 For publicly available software we use GNU General Public Licenses such as AGPL/GPL/LGPL depending on the software's function: a service, tool or library.